An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 - Surgical removal of the uterus (total hysterectomy), removal of both ovaries and fallopian tubes (bilateral salpingo-oophorectomy), partial removal of the omentum (omentectomy), and surgical staging of the lymph nodes and other tissues in the pelvis and abdomen.

-- Unilateral salpingo-oophorectomy (removal of a single ovary and fallopian tube) may be a fertility-sparing option for select premenopausal woman with cancer confined to a single ovary.
+- Unilateral salpingo-oophorectomy (removal of a single ovary and fallopian tube) and preservation of the uterus and opposite tube and ovary may be a fertility-sparing option for select premenopausal woman with cancer confined to a single ovary.

 Treatment for Stage III and Stage IV Ovarian Cancers